patois/winmagic_sd/Readme.md

 ## Introduction
 In reference to its [web representation](https://www.winmagic.com/products/full-disk-encryption-for-windows), Winmagic SecureDoc "allows businesses to deal with the security of their IT environment efficiently leveraging features including: Full Disk Encryption (FDE), Multi-Factor Authentication, Removable Media Container Encryption (RMCE) and File and Folder Encryption (FFE).
 These features help businesses increase security, mitigate business risk and meet government and regulatory requirements for hard drive encryption."

 The Winmagic SecureDoc product, which is available in standalone and enterprise editions, is affected by two local privilege escalation vulnerabilities ([CVE-2020-11519](#cve-2020-11519) and [CVE-2020-11520](#cve-2020-11520)) in versions 8.3 and 8.5.
-After the vulnerabilities had been reported to Winmagic in late March, the vendor released a patch (version 8.5SR2) for both the vulnerabilities in [mid June 2020](#disclosure-timeline).
+After the vulnerabilities had been reported to Winmagic in late March, the vendor released a patch (version 8.5SR2) in [mid June 2020](#disclosure-timeline).
 However, this patch was found to address the vulnerabilities insufficiently, which also made version 8.5SR2 vulnerable to the reported flaws.
 Although technical details about the vulnerabilities had been held back for this reason, the flaws have to be [considered public](https://www.zynamics.com/bindiff.html) since then.
 According to the vendor, another patch is still in the pipeline, roughly 106 days after the initial vulnerability report to Winmagic.
 Versions of SecureDoc older than 8.3 have not been tested but can be assumed to be affected as well, based on the affected component's code

 Successful exploitation of any of the vulnerabilities will lead to escalation of privileges to SYSTEM for locally authenticated attackers.